parkerdavis1/agave-portfolio/content/blog/2024-03-rss-feeds/index.md

 ## A short list of some favorite feeds:

-[Bruiser](https://www.bruisermag.com/) - my friend Mark's online mag/(a)zine
+[Bruiser](https://www.bruisermag.com/) - my friend Mark's online mag(a)zine

 [Waves and Gazes](https://wavesandgazes.live/) - my friend Chase's music writing newsletter

-[Todepond dot com](https://www.todepond.com/) - my (parasocial) friend's online wikiblogarden
+[Todepond dot com](https://www.todepond.com/wikiblogarden) - my (parasocial) friend's online wikiblogarden

-My site has a [feed](https://parkerdavis.dev/feed/feed.xml) of course.
-You don't need to know where the feed is though.
-Your feedreader will find the feed and read!
+My site has a [feed](/feed/feed.xml) of course.

+Lots of sites have them, even if they don't advertise that fact.
+If a site has a feed, your feedreader will find the feed and read!

 ## Advice